Daughters of the American Revolution: African Americans

 In 2008, DAR published Forgotten Patriots: African-American and American Indian Patriots in the Revolutionary War.
 In 2007, the DAR posthumously honored Mary Hemings Bell, an individual enslaved by Thomas Jefferson, as a "Patriot of the Revolution".
 Because of Hemings Bell's declaration by the DAR to be a Patriot, all of her female descendants qualify for membership in the DAR.

 In 2018, Reisha Raney became the first black woman elected to serve as a DAR state officer in Maryland.
 She previously served on the national level of the organization as the vice chairwoman of the membership committee division.
 Raney founded Daughter Dialogues, a podcast documenting the narratives of black members of the DAR, which launched on July 1, 2021.
 In September 2018, Sonja Addison, Stephannie Addison-Mudd, and Brooke Addison Moore became the first African-American members of the Fauquier Court House Chapter of the DAR in Fauquier County, Virginia.

 In June 2019, Wilhelmena Rhodes Kelly became the first African American elected to the DAR National Board of Management when she was installed as New York State Regent.

 In 2022, Sheryl Sims became the first African-American woman to join the Nelly Custis Chapter of the DAR in Alexandria, Virginia.
 In September 2022, Sharon Fort became the first African-American woman to join the DAR in Arkansas.
 In December 2022, DAR donated $150,000 to the Marian Anderson Museum to help with restoration costs following flood damage to the building in 2020.

 In October 2023, Johnette Gordon-Weaver became the first African-American member of the Williamsburg chapter of the DAR.
 Gordon Weaver is a descendant of Anthony Roberts, the first free African-American patriot recognized by the organization at the national level.
 In 2024, Regina Lynch-Hudson became the first woman of color to join the Greenlee Chapter of the DAR in Old Fort, North Carolina, and the first black female descendent of Colonel John Carson to join the national society.

+On June 28, 2025, the DAR presented the DAR Media and Entertainment Award to Tyler Perry Studios for the war drama film The Six Triple Eight, based on the predominantly-Black 6888th Central Postal Directory Battalion of the Women's Army Corps during World War II.